ExperienceLovelace/lovelace-floorplan/README.md

 ### 4) Use the example

-To get started with a full working example, check out the link below:
+To get started with a fully working example, check out the link below:

 [Simple Floorplan example](https://github.com/pkozul/lovelace-floorplan/tree/master/www/floorplan/examples/simple)